sph-mn/sph-web-publish/readme.md

 static site generator

-sph-web-publish is used for a personal website with some specialised code (custom css, sxml rewriting, extra dependencies and similar) but could be made more generic
+sph-web-publish is currently used for a personal website with some specialised code (custom css, sxml rewriting, extra dependencies and similar) but could be made more generic

 # workflow
 * choose a directory and initialise it with `sph-web-publish init`